 The Society advocates on behalf of science and scientists but is not politically aligned.
 Its main contemporary activities are networking between scientists, government and the community; holding seminars crossing disciplinary and sectoral silos; and publishing the Proceedings.

-The Governor of Queensland His Excellency The Honourable Paul de Jersey AC has agreed to be Patron for the duration of his term of ofﬁce.
+The Governor of Queensland His Excellency The Honourable Paul de Jersey AC is Patron.

 Member Kerensa McCallie, Manager, Conservation Programs with Wildmob, has announced the inaugural Festival, featuring guided bushwalks, birding excursions and social events.